MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 ### Main Contributions

-The main contributions of the paper, and the reason why it's so useful to this project, are the following two reasons.
+The main contributions of the paper, and the reason why it's so useful to this project, are the following two reasons:

 1. Supervised learning method which can apply to any MOBA game which allows efficient incorporation of expert knowledge.
 Scene-based sampling method to divide whole MOBA gameplay into easily tuned game snippets.
-2. Supervised learning method performs comparatively against High King (roughly Grandmaster or Challenger in League of Legends).
+2. Supervised learning method performs comparatively against High King players (roughly Grandmaster or Challenger in League of Legends).

 <!--